Hierarchical Models for Independence Structures of Networks: Parameter estimation and simulation studies

-We have written code that calculates the MLE by the optimization method discussed above, although, at the moment it cannot computationally carry large networks ($>50$ nodes) (notice that the computational difficulty depends also on the density of the dependency graph).
+We have written code that calculates the maximum likelihood estimator by the optimization method discussed above, although, at the moment it cannot computationally carry large networks ($>50$ nodes) (the computational difficulty depends also on the density of the dependency graph).

-We have also incorporated the corresponding statistics in the package \verb"ERGM" \citep{hun07}, by coding up the change statistics in the package \verb"ERGM.userterterms" \citep{hun13}, and can now utilize the functionality provided in the \verb"ERGM" package such as those for approximating the MLE by MCMC methods and simulating networks based on ERGM models.
-The code for the optimization method as well as the extended \verb"ERGM.userterterms" are available in an additional documentation online.
+We have also incorporated the corresponding statistics in the package \verb"ERGM" \citep{hun07}, by coding up the change statistics in the package \verb"ERGM.userterterms" \citep{hun13}, and can now utilize the functionality provided in the \verb"ERGM" package such as those for approximating the maximum likelihood estimator by Markov chain Monte Carlo methods and simulating networks based on exponential random graph models.

-For a given network $x$ and dependency graph $D$, and in order to have some base for comparisons regardless of the difference in the density of the simulated networks, we find the \emph{likelihood ratio} under the MLE of hierarchical Erd\"{o}s-R\'{e}nyi and Erd\"{o}s-R\'{e}nyi (the latter can be exactly computed easily):
+For a given network $x$ and dependency graph $D$, and in order to have some base for comparisons regardless of the difference in the density of the simulated networks, we find the \emph{likelihood ratio} under the maximum likelihood estimator of hierarchical Erd\"{o}s-R\'{e}nyi and Erd\"{o}s-R\'{e}nyi (the latter can be exactly computed easily):

-Notice that since the Erd\"{o}s-R\'{e}nyi is a submodel of hierarchical Erd\"{o}s-R\'{e}nyi, it holds that $l_{HER}>l_{ER}$, and hence $S>0$.
-In addition, for two hierarchical models $1$ and $2$ and the same network, the difference between the log-likelihoods is proportional to $S_1-S_2$.
+Since the Erd\"{o}s-R\'{e}nyi is a submodel of hierarchical Erd\"{o}s-R\'{e}nyi, it holds that $l_{HER}>l_{ER}$, and hence $S>0$.
+In addition, for two fixed hierarchical models, denoted by $1$ and $2$, and the same network, the difference between the log-likelihoods is proportional to $S_1-S_2$.

 We first provide a method to simulate a vector of size $m$ of binary variables with conditional correlations (linear dependencies) induced by a given undirected dependency graph $D$.
-By this method the dependencies induced by the dependency graph is preserved, but there might be independencies that turn into non-linear dependencies among the simulated binary data:
+By this method the dependencies induced by the dependency graph are preserved, but there might be independencies that turn into non-linear dependencies among the simulated binary data:

-We simulate an $m\times m$ symmetric positive-definite matrix $M$ (for example,by the use of The QR Decomposition of a Matrix in \verb"LAPACK" \citep{and99}).
-We then change the values of the matrix in order for zeros to correspond to missing edges of $D$ as follows: